-5.3 Experience with recycling reclaimed polymer modified asphalt.
+4.3 Experience with recycling reclaimed polymer modified asphalt.

-All the information from the collected questionnaire responses and interviews are documented in an internal project report [32], but it is the intention to make it publicly available after some minor editorial changes.
+All the information from the collected questionnaire responses and interviews are documented in a project report [32] available at the FEHRL website.
 The documented experience with recycling old asphalt materials which contain polymer modified bitumen documented in [32] is very limited for several reasons.
 The results of this are mentioned in the following paragraphs in condensed form.

-5.3.1 Recognition and availability of reclaimed polymer modified asphalt
+4.3.1 Recognition and availability of reclaimed polymer modified asphalt